near/docs/docs/develop/contracts/js/quickstart.md

 > **Note:** This is optional and you can simply run `near-sdk build` instead.

-You'll now want to create the `src` directory and initialize a new javascript file `index.js` where your contract logic will live.
+You'll now want to create the `src` directory and initialize a new JS file `index.js` where your contract logic will live.

 ```bash
 mkdir src && cd src && touch index.js && cd ..
 ```

 The last step is to create a new file called `babel.config.json` which allows you to configure how the contract is built.
-In the project root, create a new file and add the following content.
+In the project's root folder, create a new file and add the following content.

 ```bash
 touch babel.config.json